 On January 4, 2014, I started a new blog to combine my martial arts, philosophy, and travels.
 So the blog on this page is now an archive.
 Future posts will be found in the new blog: Have Langkah.
 Will Travel.

 I write new blog posts regularly.
-The most recent, Who Knew?, was posted on Wednesday, June 7, 2017.
+The most recent, NCIS: Abby and McGee, was posted on Friday, September 22, 2017.

 Being the Light